 Kelvin specializes in antique historical photograph restoration, applying contemporary digital techniques to original archival materials.
-His exhibitions present themed collections of historical images, showing what Jordan, Palestine, Egypt, Syria and Iraq were like in early 20th century, creating windows to the past aiming to bring a sense of closeness, tangibility, and acknowledgement to the roots of the region.
-Kelvin’s work encourages appreciation of another aspect of life in the region, through showing diverse locations and various aspects of life, in a peaceful coexistence of various faiths and peoples, living in unspoken respect, and communion with nature.
-He hopes to encourage and inspire protection of the region’s values and heritage, and reflection upon how they may be applied to the situations we face today.
+His exhibitions present themed collections of historical images, showing what Jordan, Palestine, Egypt, Syria and Iraq were like in early 20th century, creating windows to the past aimed to bring a sense of closeness, tangibility, and acknowledgement to the roots of the region.
+Kelvin’s work encourages appreciation of another aspect of life in the region through showing diverse locations and various aspects of life in a peaceful coexistence of various faiths and peoples.
+He hopes to encourage and inspire protection of the region’s values and heritage.

 Kelvin faces a variety of challenges due to the nature of his work.
-From the time needed to achieve his artistic goals in this field -- his digital reconstruction of the interior roof pattern of the Dome of the Rock took almost 300 hours --, to finding the most effective ways to share and convey the message of his work, to having more images he would like to include than the time needed to work on those, Kelvin’s difficulties are plenty.
-Often there are a myriad of different ways to approach specific technical situations, and Kelvin very often will go through an array of techniques in order to make sure the best final result is achieved.
-Sometimes the exact date, photographer, and location of these antique photographs are completely unknown, so it may not be possible to answer questions about these accurately.
+From the time needed to achieve his artistic goals in this field -- his digital reconstruction of the interior roof pattern of the Dome of the Rock took almost 300 hours -- to finding the most effective ways to share and convey the message of his work to having more images he would like to include than time needed to work... his difficulties are plenty.
+Often there are a myriad of different ways to approach specific technical situations and Kelvin will go through an array of techniques in order to make sure the best final result is achieved.

-Through his work, Kelvin is attempting to keep alive the memory and understanding that this is a region with precious roots, faith, and values, highlighting the absolute importance yet fragility of these features in the light of an increasingly globalist, corporate worldview.
-It is also meant to offer the view that cooperation, as demonstrated throughout time by so many peoples, especially in those closest to indigenous roots, is so much better, more energy efficient, sustainable, and healthier in every regard, than the deceptive western ideas of competition and "growth.”
-His work seeks to remind its viewers that the wisdom of the elders within the community is so necessary for a healthy future, and that much valuable knowledge and understanding can so easily become lost forever in these rapidly changing times.
+Through his work, Kelvin is attempting to keep alive the memory and understanding that this is a region with precious roots, faith, and values, highlighting the absolute importance, yet fragility, of these features in the light of an increasingly globalist, corporate worldview.
+It is also meant to offer the view that cooperation, as demonstrated throughout time by so many peoples, is more energy-efficient, sustainable, and healthy.
+His work seeks to remind its viewers that the wisdom of the elders within the community is necessary for a healthy future and that much valuable knowledge and understanding can so easily become lost forever in these rapidly changing times.